 - LED lights don’t turn off on their own

 - Might feel a bit too loose

 The iClever headphones are reliable, solid, and secure ones that provide adequate performance and sound quality.
 And although you will need to remember switching off the LEDs every time, the headphones are not high-maintenance.

 5. SOMIC G951pink – Best Stereo Gaming Headset

 The SOMIC G951 is a rather high-end choice that provides an incredible listening experience that’s incredibly immersive, thanks to the vibration technology and 4D feel.
 It’s lightweight and flexible, which adds to the comfort of the detachable silicone cat ears.

-It comes with a reliable mic with 360° voice pick up and a long cord for a wider range of movement, in addition to breathable materials that don’t cause irritations to the skin.
+It comes with a reliable mic with a 360° voice pick-up and a long cord for a wider range of movement, in addition to breathable materials that don’t cause irritations to the skin.

 Moreover, the earmuffs are large, comfortable, and provide passive noise-reduction for even deeper immersion into the experience.